Traveling Abroad?

 Confidence0.95

-Update CycleAnnually
+Update cycleAnnually

 While tap water in major Iranian cities is generally considered safe to drink, international tourists are often advised to opt for bottled water to avoid potential stomach upsets due to unfamiliar water composition.
 Practicing good food hygiene, such as eating at reputable establishments and ensuring food is properly cooked, is also crucial.